FarhadBanazadeh/sequence-computations/README.md

 12. Base residue-dependent reduced map with two observed attractors and exhaustive verification of all 50,000,000,000 positive odd starting values below 10^11 — Zenodo 22752810
 13. 13. `5^r`-scaled family of the reduced `5k − 1(3)/4` map with exact algebraic conjugacy, two-attractor transport, orbit-statistic invariance, and transfer of the `10^11` finite verification — Zenodo 22770779

+## VII.
+Reduced (6k+_1(2))/5 line

+14. Base residue-dependent reduced map with three observed attractors and exhaustive verification of all 80,000,000,000 positive starting values not divisible by 5 up to `10^11` — Zenodo 22786203

 ---

 # How to Find the Source of a Paper